-- 14.4 The Indicative Phasing Plan (presented opposite) sets out the proposed delivery and phasing of the residential development.
+- 4.4 The Indicative Phasing Plan (presented opposite) sets out the proposed delivery and phasing of the residential development.
 The proposed Phasing Strategy has been prepared which demonstrates that the delivery of development would proceed from multiple access points.
-This will enable development to proceed across different parts of the site concurrently. - 14.5 The detail of the first phase of development may include housing, accesses off Newton Road for the development, temporary access for construction, open space, drainage and the location of the cemetery to be accessed off Newton Road and the primary school to be accessed off the new spine road.
-Details of off-site highway works to the A6 roundabout at the junction with Newton Road, the creation of a new priority access into the new development along Newton Road and wider vehicular, pedestrian and cyclist connections will also be included.
+This will enable development to proceed across different parts of the site concurrently. - 14.5 The detail of the first phase of development may include housing, accesses off Newton Road for the development, temporary access for construction, open space, drainage and the location of the cemetery to be accessed off Newton Road and the southern primary school to be accessed off the new spine road. - 14.6 The phasing and delivery of the SANG in the south of the site is set out in the accompany SANG Delivery Framework Document. - 14.7 Details of off-site highway works to the A6 roundabout at the junction with Newton Road, the creation of a new priority access into the new development along Newton Road and wider vehicular, pedestrian and cyclist connections will also be included.